anirudt/concert-master/README.md

-Synthesis of Music for the Lazy by Classification of Hand Gestures
+## Synthesis of Music for the Lazy by Classification of Hand Gestures

 ## What?
 Concert-Master is a gesture based music synthesis tool.
 It currently offers two kinds of features:
-* Free hand mode: Create a piece of music purely from first principles (read notes) and accurate control of your hand.
+* Free hand mode: Create a piece of music by moving your hand.
-* Gesture mode: Signify the serial number of the piece with your fingers, and the program plays the selected piece!
+* Gesture mode: Signify the serial number of the piece with your fingers, and the program plays the selected piece.

 ## Dependencies
 - ```opencv```
 - ```pyknon```
 - ```pygame```

-## Build Instructions
+## Run Instructions
 Fire up a terminal and run the above command.
 ```
 $ python concert.py -h